abourdin/cache-flow/README.md

 ## Custom serialization/deserialization

-When extending `Cache`, you cache will come with default serialization and deserialization implementations for the `serialize` and `deserialize` methods, which take care of storing objects and arrays as JSON in the inner cache, and transform them back when getting values out of the cache.
+When extending `CacheLoader`, your cache will come with default serialization and deserialization implementations for the
+`serialize` and `deserialize` methods, which take care of storing objects and arrays as JSON in the inner cache, and transform them back when getting values out of the cache.

 In the case where you need to implement your own serialization and deserialization, for example to cache specific framework classes or entities, your `CacheLoader` implementation can override `serialize` and `deserialize` methods:

 ```typescript
 class MyEntityCache extends CacheLoader<string, MyEntity> {